 Before applying look at the frequently asked questions (FAQs) which include an example of a project application.
 If you need help with the application form give the office a call.

-The dates of our upcoming Grants Scrutiny Committee meetings are:
+The dates of our upcoming Grants Scrutiny Committee meetings for Project and Samaritan grant applications are:

 - 9th May 2018